abhishekbera86/delivery_bot_pkg/docs/README.md

 Complete guide for:
 - Starting unified mapping and tagging system (single launch command!)
-- Using the unified GUI to configure JSON filename
-- Tagging delivery locations during mapping
+- Using the unified GUI to tag locations during mapping
+- Auto-updating JSON filename when map name is entered
 - Saving maps directly from the GUI
 - Exiting cleanly

 **Key Features:**
-- **Single Launch Command** - Everything starts with one command
+- **Single Launch Command** - Everything starts with one command: `ros2 launch launch/mapping_with_tagging.launch.py`
-- **Unified GUI** - One interface handles everything
+- **Unified GUI** - One interface handles mapping, location tagging, and map saving
-- **JSON Filename Configuration** - Set custom location file names
+- **Auto JSON Filename** - When you enter map name, JSON filename automatically matches (e.g., `office_map.yaml` → `office_map.json`)
 - **Map Saving from GUI** - Save maps directly from the interface
+- **Tag During SLAM** - No initial pose needed!
+Tag locations while mapping

 **When to use:** First time setup, creating a new map and tagging delivery locations.

 ---

 ### [DELIVERY_BOT_GUIDE.md](DELIVERY_BOT_GUIDE.md)
-**Guide for using the delivery bot system for navigation**
+**Guide for using the unified delivery bot GUI for navigation**

 Complete guide for:
+- Starting unified delivery bot GUI (single launch command!)
+- Selecting map from dropdown
-- Loading saved maps with localization
+- Loading map and starting localization automatically
-- Setting initial pose using tagged locations
+- Setting initial pose using tagged locations or manual entry
-- Starting navigation stack
-- Using the GUI to navigate to destinations
+- Navigating to destinations
+- Exiting cleanly (all nodes stopped automatically)

+**Key Features:**
+- **Single Launch Command** - Everything starts with one command: `ros2 launch launch/delivery_bot.launch.py`
+- **Unified GUI** - One interface handles map selection, localization, initial pose, and navigation
+- **Automatic Node Management** - All nodes (localization, Nav2, navigator) started/stopped automatically
+- **Map-Aware Location Loading** - Shows only locations associated with selected map
+- **Clean Exit** - All nodes stopped cleanly with one button

 **When to use:** Daily operation for autonomous navigation.